UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/lecture11p1.md

 ## Markdown in Jekyll

-Our Jekyll template uses Markdown for text, just like Starboard:
+Our Jekyll template uses Markdown for text, just like Jupyter:

  * To **bold**, use `**two asterisks**`
  * You can _italicize_ with `_underscores_`